 All workbooks and texts are stored either individual cubbies (I call children #1-10 to get their books, then #11-20 so there’s not a stampede)…

-…and classroom supplies like scissors and crayons are stored at the Supply Station.
+…and classroom supplies like scissors and crayons are stored at the Supply Station (here are similar ones from Walmart.)
 Each person at a table has a job, and one of those jobs is Container Helper (retrieving and returning the container of supplies).

 Team jobs are determined according to which seat each child sit in.
 For example, the person at the head of the table is always the Trash Helper (to whom the kids give all their scraps after a project so that only 4 kids are going over the trash can).
 The person to the right of the Trash Helper is the Folder Helper, who retrieves and returns reading folders, writing folders, etc. from the Supply Station.
 The other two jobs are Paper Passer (to whom I give a stack of papers for the team to complete during a lesson, and that person makes sure everyone at the team has one) and Paper Collector (who collects the same papers after the lesson is over and makes sure everyone has a name on his/her paper and everything’s facing the right way).
 Read more about class jobs/helpers here.